Angle-resolved photoemission spectroscopy (ARPES)

 Print

 ARPES is based on the photoelectric effect, for which Einstein received his Nobel prize.
 UV light shines on a sample, and electrons are photoemitted from the sample surface.
 When these electrons are photoemitted, they still carry information about how they were moving back inside the sample, except they received a (known) energy kick from the photons.
 The momentum imparted by the photons is negligible at the wavelengths used in most experiments.
 By precisely measuring the kinetic energy and emission angle of photoelectrons, one can construct their energy vs momentum relationship (dispersion relation or band structure) of electrons inside the sample.
+We also employ spatially-resolved ARPES experiments that can reveal mesoscale inhomogeneity, access new types of specimens, and achieve high quality spectra from less-than-ideal cleaves.

 More details